gsa-oes/office-of-evaluation-sciences/_projects/2307A-evaluating-form-modifications-single-income-households.md

 type: Impact evaluation of program change
 agency: Agriculture
 status: Complete
-summary: roviding applicants with different alternatives to reporting an hourly wage did not increase submission rates for an online application for SNAP benefits
+summary: Providing applicants with different alternatives to reporting an hourly wage did not increase submission rates for an online application for SNAP benefits
 featured:
 ---
 ## What is the agency priority?